dpeterka/spinnaker.github.io/documentation/troubleshooting.md

 #### Examine application logs

-Review logs in `/var/log/spinnaker/{service-name}/{service-name}.log
+Review logs in `/var/log/spinnaker/{service-name}/{service-name}.log`

 ### Ensure permissions

 #### AWS

-Ensure you have a API access key and secret correctly configured in /home/spinnaker/.aws/credentials or an EC2 Instance role with "PowerUser" policy attached to the Spinnaker instance.
+Ensure you have an API access key and secret correctly configured in /home/spinnaker/.aws/credentials or an EC2 Instance role with "PowerUser" policy attached to the Spinnaker instance.

 #### GCE